wzunker/taktmate/README.md

-# TaktMate - CSV Chat with Azure AD B2C Authentication
+# TaktMate - CSV Chat with Microsoft Entra External ID Authentication

-A comprehensive web application that allows users to upload CSV files and chat with their data using Azure OpenAI's GPT-4.1, featuring enterprise-grade authentication through Azure AD B2C and an advanced evaluation framework for testing AI performance across multiple domains.
+A comprehensive web application that allows users to upload CSV files and chat with their data using Azure OpenAI's GPT-4.1, featuring enterprise-grade authentication through Microsoft Entra External ID and an advanced evaluation framework for testing AI performance across multiple domains.

 ## Features